Profile information

 Description

 We live on a beautiful piece of land in rural Texas, full of lush green hills, towering pines, oak savannahs, and wild animals, about 1 hour's drive from Austin.
-Our goal is to build a community out here, starting from our family and friend group and beyond.
-For now, the population varies a lot.
+Our goal is to restore the natural environment and build community.
+Volunteers can help with fun projects in our garden, forests, beehives, and daily life.
+This is a home, not a business, so everything supports life here :)

 Cultural exchange and learning opportunities